agratapatel/agratapatel/README.md

 Hey I'm Agrata

 I'm a product designer and maker living in Raipur, India.
 Currently, I'm designing commerce tools at Atlassian.
-Previously I internet at Samsung Design and did HCI undergrad from IIT Guwahati.
+Previously I interned at Samsung Design and did HCI undergrad from IIT Guwahati.
 Let's get to know each other.

 [@b0urnvita on Twitter &rarr;](https://twitter.com/b0urnvita) </br>